 We are to REMEMBER we are loved, so that we might RESPOND like Jesus—to love as Christ loved us, giving Himself up for us, a fragrant offering and sacrifice to God.

 This love-walk is not always an easy path.
-How do I respond when:…continue reading
+How do I respond when: Continue reading “The Love-Walk: Responding Like Jesus”

 Sometimes my thoughts can drive me crazy and leave me mentally exhausted!
 The information that floods my head on a daily basis can be overwhelming — “to do” list, family concerns, children, work, marriage, the upkeep of my home, finances, health, the chaos in the world around me and abroad and on and on.
 I can find myself focused and fixated on the wrong things, which in turn can lead to worry, fear, frustration and just being stressed out in general!
 So what’s a girl to do?
 Romans 12:1-2 offers us some insight as we continue to explore cultivating a peaceful and joyful mind, heart and life.